codenvy/codenvy/DOCKERIZED.md

 Some base images, like ubuntu, support this, but others like alpine, do not.
 If you create custom workspace recipes from Composefiles or Dockerfiles to run within Codenvy, these images must inherit from a base image that has rsync and SSH or you must ensure that these services are installed.
 If you do not have these services installed, the workspace will not start and provide an error to the user that may cause them to scratch their head.

 In the non-container installation version of Codenvy, this requirement does not exist since we install these dependencies onto each host node that is added into the Codenvy cluster.
 We will be working to package up the rsync agent as a container that is deployed outside of your workspace's runtime.
 The container will have the dependencies and then this requirement will be removed.

+#### Sizing
+Codenvy's core services will run on a single node as a set of microservices.
+Workspaces will run on the core node and additional workspace nodes that you add into a Codenvy cluster run by Swarm.
+The number and size of these physical nodes is determined by a few factors.

+You need to have enough RAM to support the number of concurrent *running* workspaces.
+A single user may have multiple running workspaces, but generally the common scenario is a user running a single workspace at a time.
+Workspace sizes are set by users when they create new workspaces, but you can define workspace limits in the configuration file that prevent RAM sprawl.

+For sizing, determine how much RAM you want each user to consume at a time, and then estimate the peak concurrent utilization to determine how much system-wide RAM you will want.
+For example, internally at Codenvy, we regularly have 75 concurrently running workspaces, each sized at 16 GB RAM, for a total expectation of 1.2TB of RAM.
+Our machine nodes have 128 GB RAM per node and we routinely run 10-14 machine nodes to support our internal engineering efforts.

+Compilation is CPU-heavy and most compilation events are queued to a single CPU.
+In the same Codenvy enterprise example, if our machine nodes are quad-core, we end up capacity to support 40-52 concurrent builds.
+If the total workspace CPU activity exceeds 40-52 events, then user performance begins to suffer due to thrashing and blocking.

+The default configuration of workspaces is to auto-snapshot the workspace runtime to disk whenever it is stopped, whether by the user or through idle timeout.
+Many stack base images can grow to be >1GB, especially if you are installing complicated software inside of them, and thus their snapshots can be sizable as well.
+If you allow users to have many workspaces, even if they are stopped, each of those workspaces will have a snapshot on disk.
+You can apply a workspace cap on the total number of workspaces that can exist, which prevents users from having too many snapshots.
+The monitoring system also has parameters you can set to perform routine cleanup of old workspaces, where their snapshots are destroyed or removed from the user's system.

+We have experitmented with adding 1000 physical nodes into a single physical cluster.
+You can use the `codenvy add-node` command which generates a utility for you to run on each node that should be added to the cluster.
+You can also run `codenvy remove-node` to automate the removal of the node from the cluster and the movement of any remaining workspaces onto another node.

+The additional physical nodes must have Docker pre-configured similar to how you have Docker configured on the master node, including any configurations that you add for proxies or an alternative key-value store like Consul.
+Codenvy generates an automated script that can be run on each new node which prepares the node by installing some dependencies, adding the Codenvy SSH key, and registering itself within the Codenvy cluster.

 ## Installation
 Get the Codenvy CLI.
 The Codenvy images and supporting utilities are downloaded and maintained by the CLI.
 The CLI also provides utilities for downloading an offline bundle to run Codenvy while disconnected from the network.